apace100/origins-docs/docs/types/entity_condition_types/riding_root.md

     }
 }
 ```

-This example checks if the actor entity is riding a pig.
+This example will check if the actor entity is riding a pig.
 It will also return true if the pig has an additional passenger and if the actor entity is riding that passenger.